Research output per year

 Methodologies used:

-Qualitative research using hermeneutics, case studies and narratives; Quantitative studies using randomised controlled trial and questionnaire survey; Critical theory applied to action research.
+Qualitative research using hermeneutics and descriptive study; Quantitative studies using randomised controlled trial and questionnaire survey; Critical theory applied to action research.

 Grant funding and Prizes and Awards